 Your paper should be in narrative style; in particular it should not be just a list of theorems or equations.
 (It is appropriate, however, to state the major results word-for-word.)
-It should make sense to someone who has been in our course, but has not read the article.
+It should make sense to a fellow student who has been in the course, but has not read the article.
 It should give an overview of the article, emphasizing the general ideas and the relationships among the results in the article.